What has Rudyard Kipling got to do with IT Incident Investigation success?

 Today we recognize this as the factor analysis elements for investigating an incident.

 Kipling introduced a robust factor analysis framework for problem-solving purposes.
-Not many investigators are using this method today because they are immediately getting involved in the “content” of the deviation.
+Not many ITSM professionals and investigators are using this method today because they are immediately getting involved in the “content” of the deviation.
 This normally leads to “trial and error” replications and investigations costing the company lots of time, money and resources.
 Just think about how much time a scarce SME is spending daily in meetings where they have endless discussions without any significant outcome.

 We simply use these factor analysis elements in the following framework order: